Mechanised corps (Soviet Union): Period 1940–41

 In June 1941 there were twenty-nine mechanised corps in various stages of formation.
+The plan was for each of them to have about 36,000 men and 1,000 tanks.
+The first iteration of the Red Army's tank divisions, as part of the Mechanised Corps, were in 1940 organized under Shtat 010/10; their tank regiments under 010/16; and their mechanised regiments under 010/15.
+The Mechanised Corps Headquarters was organised in accordance with Shtat 010/20.
+The motorized divisions of the corps were organized by Shtat 05/70, Division Headquarters; Shtat 05/71, Motorized Rifle Regiment, Shtat 05/72 Artillery Regiment and Shtat 05/73, Tank Regiment.

-The plan was for each of them to have about 36,000 men and 1,000 tanks, and a few approached that strength level by the time war with Germany broke out.
+Only a few corps approached authorized strength levels by the time Nazi Germany invaded the USSR.
 Of this number, two formations especially stood out: 4th and 6th Mechanized Corps.
 On 22 June 1941 each of these was fully formed, armed with more than 900 operational tanks, and stationed not further than 100–300 kilometers from the border.
 Considering the armor qualities, each of these formations had a substantial concentration of the T-34 and KV-1 tanks.
 Both of these formations, having more than 350 of the T-34 plus KV-1, could be reasonably expected to break through any German Panzer Corps of the time, not to say Army Corps.
 Such estimation is based on sheer number of concentrated tanks, their main armament, the thickness of their armor, their actual failure rate, the eventual losses to aircraft, and normal scheduled maintenance.
 What it does not count are human-related factors.

 That being said, during the war against the Axis, all mechanised corps stationed in frontline areas were destroyed during the early phase of the invasion of the Soviet Union (including 4th and 6th), and less than a month after the attack, the Red Army formally abolished the Mechanised Corps as a formation type.
 Remaining tanks were concentrated in smaller formations that were easier to handle.